ivangsp/movie-App/README.md

 - Run  `npm install` to install all the dependencies

-- Run `npm start`.
-This starts an express server which runs on port `5000` (make sure not other application is running on that port) and client application which runs on port `3000`.
+- Run `npm run start`.
+This starts an express server which runs on port `5000` (make sure no other application is running on that port) and client application which runs on port `3000`.

 ## Note